davidanderle1/merkle-poseidon/README.md

 # Merkle Poseidon Prototype

-This is a small Rust project I built to explore Merkle trees and zero-knowledge-friendly hashing using the arkworks library.
+This is a Rust/arkworks prototype for exploring Merkle trees, zk-friendly hashing, and privacy-preserving balance commitments.

+## What it does

 ## What it does